!

 Ages 12+

-• Gear up with boots and hip-waders and step onto the rocky beach of Penguin Point alongside an aviculturist.
+• Gear up with boots and hip-waders* and step onto the rocky shores of Penguin Point alongside an Aviary aviculturist**.

 Additional Information

-• To ensure the best experience for guests and our penguins, Interactive Penguin Feedings are for guests ages 12 and older.
+• To ensure the best experience for guests and our penguins, Penguin Feeding Encounters are for guests ages 12 and older.
 Guests 16 and under need to be accompanied by an adult over 18 years of age.

 • Attire: We will provide rain pants and jackets (available in sizes S, M, L, XL, XXL, 3X), boots (available in sizes M5/W7, M7/W9, M9/W11, M11/W13, M14/W16), and latex gloves (please notify us if you have a latex allergy at the time of booking).